Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 While we can’t speak to the experience you’ll have elsewhere, we can tell you about treatment and recovery at Cognitive FX.

 Before you schedule, we’ll talk to you about your experience and schedule treatment if we think you’re a good fit for the program.
-We collect medical history, symptoms, and other pertinent information prior to your arrival at the clinic for a 1-week intensive treatment.
+We collect medical history, symptoms, and other pertinent information prior to your arrival at the clinic for one or two weeks of intense treatment.

 Before Therapy, Everyone Gets a Scan

 The week begins with a functional Neurocognitive MRI (fNCI).
-This scan identifies the areas of your brain that were most impacted by mild head injury. fNCI shows how well your brain is communicating based on neurovascular coupling (NVC).
-Neurovascular coupling is the connection between the neurons and the blood vessels that bring them oxygen.
-Irregularities in NVC can indicate brain damage caused by a mild traumatic brain injury.
-With an fNCI scan, CFX doctors can customize treatment to target the specific areas of your brain that were most impacted by your injury.
+This scan, which examines 56 brain regions and the communication between them, identifies the areas of your brain that were most impacted by mild head injury. fNCI shows how well your brain is communicating based on neurovascular coupling (NVC).
+Neurovascular coupling is the connection between the neurons and the blood vessels that bring them oxygen and other resources.
+Irregularities in NVC after mild traumatic brain injury causes alterations in brain function which concussion patients experience as symptoms.
+With an fNCI scan, the doctors at Cognitive FX can customize treatment to target the specific areas of your brain that were most impacted by your injury.

 One patient, Lynette, decided to get an fNCI scan to learn if she had PCS and what she could do about it.
 “At that point, I became incredibly emotional, because for the first time in my life, I realized that I had some hope.
 I thought I was going to have to live the rest of my life with a foggy brain and a massive headache all the time.”